drmorr0/gcal-sync/README.md

 REMOTE_EVENT_PREFIX = "XXXX";           // Prefix for events/invitations sent to the remote calendar
 ```

+1. Deploy the script (this will ask you to connect to your Google account and grant permissions)
-4. Run the script by clicking the "run" button; you'll need to grant the appropriate permissions the first time.
+1. Run the script by clicking the "run" button; you'll need to grant the appropriate permissions the first time.
-5. If everything works, execute the script on a schedule by going to Triggers and creating a time-based trigger
+1. If everything works, execute the script on a schedule by going to Triggers and creating a time-based trigger

+## Troubleshooting

+### Getting your calendar names

+The names shown in the Google Calendar UI don't necessarily match the names as stored in code.
+If the script is failing
+because it can't find a calendar, you can run the `printCalendarNames` function in the script.